-Hormone therapy is a treatment option for various types of cancers.
 Hormones are chemicals synthesized by organs of our endocrine system.
 These chemicals regulate the functioning of cells in multiple organs.
 Hormones can act on cancer cells to increase their growth.
 Hence hormone therapy includes:

-Hormonal therapy or endocrine therapy.
+Hormonal therapy or endocrine therapy and Hormone Replacement Therapy (HRT).

 Prostate cancer, breast cancers, and other types of hormone-dependent cancers.